cpfaff/rbefdata_paper/paper/rbefdata.md

         + rbefdata (Find and understand and analyse data as well as reuse of data).
 * Maybe also shorlty introduce the data lifecycle and use it to show to which parts of that cycle we offer soutions.

+## Abstract

+We face a deluge of data today that scientists need to deal with in many different domains.
+While there are already many good solutions to some parts of the data life cycle the applicability of the solutions to a certain scientific domain often varies.
+Especially research domains with high heterogeneity like ecology face problems in dealing with highly valuable concepts like ontologies that potentially can be used to automate some of the most common steps in ecological analyses like cleaning and merging of data.
+We her introduce an R package called rbefata that together with the data management platform BEFdata offers a solution to that problem.
+We discuss the package in the light of upcoming developments in the BEFdata platforms where a ontolgy will be integrated.

 ## Introduction